What is Kava

 Reducing Cravings For Drugs And Alcohol

 Kava has been shown to be an excellent anti craving agent for those suffering from drug addiction and dependency.
-It is also well known for its ability to significantly reduce withdrawal symptoms when coming off of alcohol, benzodiazepines, and other illicit substances.
 This is due to the fact that kavalactones bind to the same receptors in the brain as many of these substances, except kava modulates them in a way that doesn’t create tolerance and dependency.
 In fact, it is well known by long term kava users that it can produce what is called a “reverse tolerance” effect.
 This refers to instances where the more an individual uses kava overtime, the less of it they actually need to receive the same effects.
 The exact mechanisms and reasons for why this occurs are not yet completely understood.
 However it has been hypothesized that consistent kava use might actually increase ones natural GABA activity overtime by increasing the number of functional GABA receptors in the brain.
 This would mean that it could possibly assist in permanent rehabilitation of this system that may be impaired in many anxiety and mood disorders or damaged by long term substance abuse.19, 20, 21, 22

-The topic of kava is actually extremely relevant right now more than ever due to the fact that millions are reaching for alcohol and other illicit substances during the stress/trauma of the pandemic.
+The topic of kava is actually extremely relevant right now more than ever due to the fact that millions are reaching for alcohol and other illicit substances during the elevated stress and trauma in our world.
 Kava is really the only 100% natural, legal, and totally non addictive alternative to alcohol that can really deliver effects that are truly comparable.
-Kava is also known as a significant neuroprotective and tissue protective agent that has been shown to significantly reduce cytokine storm activity in virtually all tissues in the body, which has also been a significant issue with COVID-19.
+Kava is also known as a significant neuroprotective and tissue protective agent that has been shown to significantly reduce cytokine storm activity in virtually all tissues in the body.

 Enhancing Mental Focus And Creativity